Nadia85/Statistics/README.md

 # Statistics
-Statistics methods for data science
+## Statistics methods for data science

+1. Confidence intervals for the mean

+2. Confidence intervals for proportion